 CSAT App: Anatomy of the Male Pelvis

-The Anatomy of the Male Pelvis, the newest app produced by the Carlos and Davis Center for Surgical Anatomy and Technique (CSAT) of the Emory University School of Medicine, translates the depiction of the complex organization of the male pelvis into a concise, visually engaging, easy-to-use format for teaching, training, and consulting.
+CSAT's Anatomy of the Male Pelvis app, originally released in 2017, translates the depiction of the complex organization of the male pelvis into a concise, visually engaging, easy-to-use format for teaching, training, and consulting.

 Based on a simple selection menu, users can navigate throughout the entire network of structures that comprise the male pelvic region, including the bony pelvis, pelvic floor, musculature, vessels, and connective tissue.
 They can also view their relationship to such organs as the bladder, reproductive organs, colon, and rectum.
 Structures can be rotated in 3D, made transparent or invisible, and viewed at different magnifications.
 The app also allows the arteries and nerves that traverse the pelvis to be clicked to trigger identifying text.